 No single existing database can allow researchers to determine how often and under what circumstances civilians have died from or survived police shootings in the US.
-To help fill the gap, Yuchen Hou’s dissertation research will use open sources to build a national database on fatal and non-fatal police shootings (FNFPS) where on-duty officers intentionally discharge their service firearms in the US in 2015.
+To help fill the gap, Yuchen Hou’s dissertation research uses open sources to build a crowdsourced national database on fatal and non-fatal police shootings (FNFPS) in the US in 2015.

 Identifying as completely as possible the counts and the attributes of FNFPS will follow a three-step approach: (1) The universe of FNFPS occurring in 2015 will be extracted from the Gun Violence Archive database.
-(2) Additional open source documents for validating incidents will be located through searching LexisNexis, NewsLibrary, and the Google search engine using incident information.
-(3) A coding team of 8 undergraduates from John Jay College will code and examine relevant attributes of police shootings based on at least three different open source materials.
+(2) Additional open source documents for validating incidents will be located using the Google search engine searching for incident information.
+(3) A coding team of 7 undergraduates from John Jay College will code and examine relevant attributes of FNFPS based on at least three different open source materials.

 This database that captures incident-, context-, and agency-related information allows us to understand how selected features of situations, contexts, and police agencies interact with key parts of police shootings: officers, civilians, and places.
 Once the database is completed, this digital research will support multilevel analyses to estimate factors at individual, situational, contextual, and organizational levels that may contribute differently between fatal and non-fatal police shootings.